Pranavraut111/SCOE-DB/README.md

 | F     | 0           | 0-39%      |

 ### **Component-Wise Passing**
-- Student must pass EACH component (IA1, IA2, Oral, ESE) individually
+- Student must pass EACH component (IA, Viva, ESE) individually
 - Passing marks: Typically 40% of max marks for each component
 - Overall percentage must also be >= 40%
-- **Example:** Student with 50% total but failed IA1 = FAIL
+- **Example:** Student with 50% total but failed IA = FAIL

 ### **Result Class**
 - **First Class with Distinction**: SGPA >= 7.5